BarathVikraman-Sol-CBE/Python-Assignment/assignment-1/task-2/README.md

 ### List Comprehension

-In python2.x, list comprehension does not provide namespace resulting in value changes.But in python3.x there is no namespace leak.
+In python2.x, list comprehension does not provide namespace resulting in value changes.
+But in python3.x there is no namespace leak.

 Python2.x
 ```